 M’s reaction to these the last time I made them: “These are SOOOO chocolatey!” 🍫🍫🍫

 (I should note, the next day when I offered her one, she said they were TOO much chocolate for her.
 She’s in one of those stages where she can’t be satisfied.
 Even with chocolate. 🙄)

 J on the other hand will gladly take any she doesn’t want.
 Atta boy!

 Notes on homemade crunch cups:

 - You can make these gluten-free and vegan and dairy-free by the ingredients you choose.
 I’ve done that before for a neighborhood party (with some boys who are gluten- and dairy-free.)

 - I spray my mini muffin tin with cooking spray to help these crunch cups release easily.
-I let them sit on a paper towel to remove the extra.
+I let them sit on a paper towel after I take them out to remove the extra spray.
 (You can probably skip the cooking spray if your nonstick pan is really good.)